-My research and teaching interests lie in African American and American literature, especially contemporary black poetry.
-I published a scholarly monograph on the poetry of Rita Dove with University of Illinois Press (2003) and a book of my substantial interviews of eight post-black arts movement poets with University of Georgia Press (2010).
-My current published work on the poetry of Thylias Moss, Brenda Marie Osbey and Natasha Trethewey is complemented by an ongoing interest in highlighting the poetic achievements of Wanda Coleman.
-I regularly present my scholarship on contemporary black poetry as a panelist and keynote speaker at international conferences, most recently in Bergen, Shanghai, Warsaw, and Graz.
+My research and teaching interests lie in African American and American literature, especially contemporary Black poetry.
+I published a scholarly monograph on the poetry of Rita Dove with University of Illinois Press (2003) and a book of substantial interviews with eight post-black arts movement poets with University of Georgia Press (2010).
+My recent work, published in 2019, on the poetry of Thylias Moss, Brenda Marie Osbey and Natasha Trethewey, is complemented by an ongoing interest in highlighting the poetic achievements of Wanda Coleman.
+I regularly present my scholarship on contemporary Black poetry as a panelist and keynote speaker at international conferences, most recently in Bergen, Shanghai, Warsaw, and Graz.
 I am working on a book project focused on Black ekphrastic poetry and currently serve as the elected chair of the advisory board for the Furious Flower Poetry Center at James Madison University, the nation’s first academic center for Black poetry.

 Into a Light Both Brilliant and Unseen: Conversations With Contemporary Black Poets.
 University of Georgia Press, 2010. http://www.ugapress.org/upload/F10Catalog_LO.pdf